Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_bill_of_materials.md

 title: BMCU bill of materials
 description:
 published: true
-date: 2025-07-02T07:33:04.598Z
+date: 2025-07-22T15:54:46.909Z
 tags:
 editor: markdown
 dateCreated: 2025-02-25T09:58:01.713Z
 ---

 # Common components
-> *Note：You will always need FOUR `6x2.5mm` radial magnets, they are in fact included with the AS5600 chips in the BOM sheet of the PCB, so the author didn't list them in the mechanical sheet.
+> *Note：You will always need FOUR `6x2.5mm` diametrically magnetized disc magnet, they are in fact included with the AS5600 chips in the BOM sheet of the PCB, so the author didn't list them in the mechanical sheet.
 > Some of the finished PCBs do not come with this magnet.
 They are VERY important and BMCU can't work without them.
-You must purchase `RADIAL MAGNETS`.
+You must purchase `diametrically magnetized disc magnet`.
 >  ![magnet-axe.png](/assets/images/bom_sheet/magnet-axe.png =x100)  NO!!!       ![magnet-rad.png](/assets/images/bom_sheet/magnet-rad.png =x100)  YES!!!
 {.is-warning}